DeepModelingHackathon/Hackathon2021/README.md

 <br>

 ## 科学计算：将借物理建模之羽翼，直飞云空
 ### S1.
-Workflows for computing physical properties(未更新)
+Workflows for computing physical properties
 #### 维度：科学计算+DeepMD-kit+科研创新
 #### Background&Problem:
 1.**Well-designed workflows** are important for the transparency and reproducibility of scientific computing tasks.
 In addition, they are very useful for both pedagogical and production purposes.

 2.Practitioners in scientific computing typically lack trainings for managing and maintaining workflows.

 3.Here we list a few tasks for which we pay particular attention to the workflow perspective.
-One may propose their own workflows（choose one or more of the followings）:
+One may propose their own workflows（choose one or more of the followings, **or you can inform us and put forward other workflows**）:
 1) to compute the **heat conductance of water** using a Deep Potential model;

 2) to compute the **radial distribution functions** using a Deep Potential model;